open-easyrtc/open-easyrtc/docs/easyrtc_installing.md

         exec /usr/bin/node /var/nodes/easyrtc/server.js
     end script

-This will start easyRTC at boot and allow you to start and stop the service in the console using the following:
+This will start EasyRTC at boot and allow you to start and stop the service in the console using the following:

     sudo start easyrtc
     sudo stop easyrtc